Nardong Putik: In popular culture

 Two versions of Nardong Putik (Kilabot ng Cavite) were made in 1972 and in 1984, wherein in both films, Manicio was portrayed by action star and then-future politician Ramon Revilla, Sr., a fellow Caviteño.
 Both were a success at the local box office, and Revilla later played a double role as Manicio and his supposed rival and fellow Cavite-based career criminal, Captain Eddie Set in 1974's Kapitan Eddie Set: Mad Killer of Cavite.
+He was portrayed by Roy Alvarez in Epimaco Velasco: NBI with Fernando Poe, Jr. as Velasco.
+He was also portrayed by Rez Cortez in Mariano Mison: NBI, but his car changed from red into blue.

 The films capitalized on the supposed incredible magic of Manicio's anting-anting.
 Both were loosely based on his life while portrayed him as an anti-hero.